weakish/weakish.github.com/dive-into/typescript.md

 // constructor is static (not belong to instance).
 // So constructor functions declared in interface
 // cannot be implemented in classes implements the interface.
-// We need an addtional constructor function. interface PointConstructor {
+// We need an additional constructor function. interface PointConstructor {
     new (x: number, y: number): PointInterface;
 }